10 Cities with Worst Drug Problems

 Detroit is the largest city in the state of Michigan and home to more than 670,000 people, 35.7% of whom are living in poverty.
 The city’s economy specializes in manufacturing, administration, and waste management services.
 With its struggling economy, high rate of poverty and crime, it is not surprising that Detroit is also plagued with drug issues.
 In Metro Detroit, the number of drug overdose deaths are rising, primarily because of the appearance of Fentanyl, which contributes to the 56% rise in drug overdose fatalities from 2015 to 2016.

-Substances of choice for residents of Detroit appear to be heroin (often mixed with fentanyl), artificial opioid, and prescription drugs.
+Substances of choice for residents of Detroit appear to be heroin (often mixed with fentanyl), artificial opioid, and prescription drugs and synthetic marijuana oftentimes referred to as spice.
 The most commonly reported drugs to authorities include cannabis, cocaine, heroin, and fentanyl.
 While authorities are trying to take necessary action, Warren Mayor James Fouts reminded police officers that drug users should not be treated like criminals.
 “We need to get them to help themselves clean up and to lead productive lives,” he added.

 3. Louisville, Kentucky